 The Saturday Model UN conference topics will focus on Security & Political issues.

 Tuition for Online Debates

-Tuition: the tuition for each MUN Online Debate is $70 per debate ($50 when using the code SDG20).
+Tuition: the tuition for each MUN Online Debate is $70 per debate.
 The tuition covers the cost of staffing the live online debates for six hours, the Model UN learning resources, and the Certificate of Completion.

 Scholarships: Please fill out the Contact Us form if you fall under one of these eligibility criteria for scholarships that are meant to help certain communities participate in Model UN during these times.

 - Students whose parents are doctors, nurses, first responders, or other front-line healthcare workers are eligible to receive tuition waivers for all classes during the Summer period.
 Thank you for their service during COVID-19.

 - Schools that serve Black communities in the USA are eligible for scholarships for their students.
 We hope to amplify Black student participation in Model UN given their underrepresentation in the activity.
 Advisors/teachers can fill out the Contact Us form to receive more information.

 Group Enrollment: If you have a group of 10 or more students that would like to enroll together or would like us to facilitate a private MUN Online Debate Class at a time of your choice please Contact Us.

 Students should enroll by Thursday 11:59pm to join the next week’s Weekday MUN Online Debate and Saturday MUN Conference.